misua/api/README.md

 `The expected output is `
 <br>
 <br>
-`it should run the web api app(with filebeat), separate container for both kibana,elasticsearch. filebeat had a basic filebeat.yml, but in no way tested to send logs to kibana. or configured other services to recieve.`
+`it should run the web api app(with filebeat-used to forward logs to kibana), separate container for both kibana,elasticsearch. filebeat had a basic filebeat.yml, but in no way tested to send logs to kibana. or configured other services to recieve.`
 <br>
 <br>